Christian Walker Player Props: Diamondbacks vs. Braves

 Christian Walker At The Plate

-- Among qualifying hitters in MLB play, his batting average ranks 66th, his on-base percentage ranks 70th, and he is 14th in the league in slugging.
+- Among the qualifying batters in MLB action, he ranks 58th in batting average, 54th in on-base percentage, and 12th in slugging.

+- Walker has picked up a hit in 57 of 92 games this season, with multiple hits 27 times.

+- In 19.6% of his games this year, he has hit a home run, and 5.1% of his trips to the plate.

-- He has scored a run in 43 games this year, with multiple runs four times.
+- He has scored in 44 games this season, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.